Azure/azure-sdk-for-js/sdk/core/core-lro/README.md

   return JSON.stringify({
     state: {
       ...this.state,
-      // Only the plain text properties, for examle
+      // Only the plain text properties, for example
     }
   });
 }